 POTLUCK GUIDELINES

-Started by The Locavore, the Local Food Club (LFC) is a place for people to come together once a month to share meals, swap stories, and celebrate the rich, regional diversity of our food traditions.
+Started by The Locavore, the Local Food Club (LFC) is a space where people come together once a month to share meals, swap stories, and celebrate the rich, regional diversity of our food traditions.
 Each gathering is informal, free, and open to everyone.
-Here are some non-negotiable guidelines to ensure our community potlucks are safe, respectful, and joyful for all.
-When bringing a dish to an LFC potluck, please follow these instructions strictly:
+These potlucks are built on generosity and curiosity — and the guidelines below help keep them safe, respectful, and joyful for all.

 Bringing food is encouraged—but not required.
 If you can’t bring a dish, just come with your curiosity, your stories, and your appetite.
 There’s always a seat at the table.
 The idea is to show up with something personal—big or small—that connects you to your food story.
 You’re welcome to bring: